Secure CheckoutPersonal information is secured with SSL technology.

 Howard Goodfellow graduated with a Ph.D. from the Department of Chemical Engineering and Applied Chemistry from the University of Toronto and has been responsible for specialized consulting and engineering design services for over 1000 industrial and government clients in the environmental field.
 He has provided litigation support and expert testimony for numerous legal clients in the industrial clean air technology field.
 For over 25 years, Dr. Goodfellow has been a recognized expert in the field of ventilation, air pollution and air quality control.
 His affiliation with the University of Toronto as Adjunct Professor and his association with TEKES and INVENT teams in Finland has led to teaching opportunities in various countries in the area of industrial ventilation as well as the publication of the first edition of the Industrial Ventilation Design Guidebook.
 He has presented over 100 technical papers and is the author of the scientific textbook entitled: “Advanced Design of Ventilation Systems for Contaminant Control.”
 Dr. Goodfellow is a named Fellow of Engineers from the Professional Engineers Ontario and the Canadian Academy of Engineering as well as Hall of Distinction, University of Toronto, Engineering Alumni Association and recipient of The Engineering Medal, Entrepreneurship Category, Ontario Professional Engineers, and the Canada Award, Society of Chemical Industry.

-Dr. Risto Kosonen is a professor in the area of HVAC technology with focus on indoor climate, high performing building services and as well as energy efficiency in buildings.
-He has 20 years’ experience in industry and is the author of over 320 international publications, as well as leadership experience in several research projects with industry over a period of 25 years.
-Dr. Kosonen is the President of Federation of Finnish HVAC associations and Chair of the Indoor Climate Association in Finland.
-He is a Board and committee member of both Air Infiltration and Ventilation Centre (AIVC) and the Federation of European Heating Ventilation and Air Conditioning Associations (REHVA) organizations.
-Dr. Kosonen is responsible for the development of new solutions to improve energy efficiency, thermal comfort and indoor climate including research on displacement ventilation and chilled beams technologies using a thermal chamber and field environment chamber for the analysis of system performance.
-He holds nine European patents (EPO) of indoor climate and energy systems and has received several awards for his writings and research.
+Risto Kosonen is a professor in the area of HVAC technology with focus on indoor climate, high-performing building services and as well as energy efficiency in buildings.
+He has 25 years of experience in industry, and he is the author of over 320 international publications, as well as leadership experience in several research projects with industry over a period of 35 years.
+He is a REHVA Fellow, President of SCANVAC, and Chair of Indoor Climate Association in Finland.
+He has received awards such as the REHVA Professional Award of Technology and SCANVAC’s Rydberg Gold Medal.

-Professor of Technology, Department of Mechanical Engineering, Aalto University, Finland
+Professor of HVAC Technology, Department of Mechanical Engineering, Aalto University, Finland

 Elsevier.com visitor survey